 Individual Quiet Study.
 During individual quiet study all freshmen, sophomores, and juniors are expected to work individually in their own rooms.
-During this time there is to be no cell phone use, working in groups, or any activity other than quiet study.
+During this time there is to be no working in groups, or any activity other than quiet study.
 Students who have completed their homework should work ahead, review their class notes, or read a book.
-Seniors are expected to support the individual quiet study hour by maintaining silence within the dorms.
-Dorm heads, in consultation with the dean of students, may also require that students turn in cell phones, open curtains and/or doors, or implement other requirements in order to support an atmosphere of quiet study during this hour.
+Dorm heads, in consultation with the dean of residential life and dean of students, may also require that students turn in cell phones, open curtains and/or doors, or implement other requirements in order to support an atmosphere of quiet study during this hour.